reruo321/Spring-Practice/Spring-Boot/Kotlin/007-Spring-Boot-with-MongoDB/README.md

     class WebClientConsuming{...}

 ## Publish/Subscribe Pattern
-I used ReactiveMongoRepository, the reactive version of MongoRepository in my project.
-If your project contains reactive repository too, you should be careful on the **Publish/Subscribe Pattern** while programming.
+I used ReactiveMongoRepository, the reactive version of MongoRepository, in my project.
+If your project contains a reactive repository too, you should be careful on the publish-subscribe pattern while programming.

+**Publish-Subscribe**(Pub-Sub) is a messaging pattern allowing its messages to be broadcast asynchronously to different parts of a system.
+A *publisher* broadcasts a message by pushing it to a *topic*.
+Message topics transfer and push instantly the messages out to all *subscribers*.
+The subscribers of a topic will receive every broadcast message, except filtered one by the user's custom policies for them.
+The publishers do not need to know about the usage of the message, and the subscribers does not need to know about the publishers.

+In this pattern, it is possible to create event-driven services, without message queue querying for messages.
+It also allows developers to create different independent functions being performed in parallel, using the same message.

 ## CRUD
 After programming, we are going to run the application!
 First, make sure the MongoDB cluster is connected.
 On the terminal,